 The service will continue to operate Monday to Friday, picking up/dropping off every 15 minutes between 7.30am and 4pm.

-The Widnes bus stop located at the end of Waterloo Road near to the junction with West Bank Street, remains unchanged.
+The Widnes bus stop is located at the end of Waterloo Road near to the junction with West Bank Street.

 Outside of these hours, and at weekends, the footpath/cycleway will be open as normal.
 We anticipate that the Silver Jubilee Bridge will reopen fully to pedestrians and cyclists at the end of November 2019.

 Cyclists & pedestrians are reminded that they are prohibited from the Mersey Gateway Bridge:

 A Mersey Gateway Project spokesperson said: “The River Mersey (Mersey Gateway Bridge) Order 2011 prohibits pedestrians and cyclists from using the Mersey Gateway bridge on safety grounds as it is a major 60mph six-lane route, and byelaws regulating the use and operation of the new crossing have been passed to this effect.
 The Silver Jubilee Bridge provides a much shorter and direct route between the two town centres and will be modified for this local use with designated cycle and pedestrian routes.
 “We are making it clear across the media and our extensive communications channels that cyclists and pedestrians are prohibited from the new Mersey Gateway Bridge and we will continue to relay this message.
 Any cyclist or pedestrian found using the Mersey Gateway bridge will be in contravention of the byelaws and become liable for prosecution.
 We want everybody to enjoy the magnificent new bridge safely and urge all users to please pay close attention to the new road signs and layout, follow the speed limits and drive safely.”